RichardCain/richardcain.github.io/README.md

-# richardcain.github.io
+# Primis LTD
-repo for my public website
+Primis LTD specialises in IT solutions for research.
+For details, please contact Richard Cain cainrichard@gmail.com